 This confrontation had its roots in recent events which had raised tensions in the area to the breaking point.
 Sheriff Jones and his Pro-slavery forces had sacked the town of Lawrence less than two weeks earlier, destroying the Free State Hotel and dumping the newspapers’ presses into the river.

 Just three days later, five people in Franklin County were dragged from their homes and brutally murdered in the

-Pate, traveling west, camped at Black Jack Springs, a popular campground along the Santa Fe trail, and it was here that he was surprised by the attack of Brown’s men in the early morning light of June 2.
+Pottawatomie Creek Massacre.
+John Brown and his sons were implicated in the killing, and Henry Clay Pate set out to find him.
+Pate camped at Black Jack Springs, a popular campground along the Santa Fe trail, and it was here that he was surprised by the attack of Brown’s men in the early morning light of June 2.